 Each student is responsible for contacting all committee members and scheduling committee meetings.
-You are responsible for providing each member of the committee with a copy of the materials at least one week in advance of the meetings.
-One meeting, the Proposal Meeting, should be held to review and approve the thesis research proposal.
-You should be prepared to make a brief presentation (about 20 minutes); however, the purpose of the meeting is not to "grill the student" but to offer comments and provide guidance in the research.
+You are responsible for providing each member of the committee with a copy of the materials (thesis prospectus or final thesis) at least one week in advance of the meetings.

+Prospectus Meeting: This meeting should be held to review and approve the thesis prospectus, i.e., the research proposal.
+You should be prepared to make a brief presentation (about 20 minutes); however, the purpose of the meeting is not to "grill the student," but to offer comments and provide guidance in the research.
 It is in the interests of both you and the committee to ensure that the quality of the research is optimal.
 At the same time, you must be aware of limitations in resources.
-You should not submit the thesis proposal and consent form to the Institutional Review Committee (IRB) or Institutional Animal Care and Use Committee (IACUC) until the thesis committee has approved the thesis proposal.
-It is advisable to provide committee members with a revised copy of the thesis proposal in which issues discussed during the proposal meeting are addressed.